kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 I hope this post was helpful to position in-process DBMSs against client-server ones and clarify some of the misconceptions about them.
-For many applications, especially analytical ones, using in-process DBMSs as libraries instead of maintaining intimidating DBMS servers can significantly simplify your lives.
+For many applications, especially analytical ones, using in-process DBMSs as libraries instead of maintaining DBMS servers can significantly simplify your lives.
 Remember that in-process DBMSs are, *first and foremost, DBMSs* -- i.e., they provide all of the advanced features you expect from a DBMS, and they can be state-of-the-art in their performance and the amount of data they can manage.
-I encourage you to try Kuzu on very large graph databases and be impressed with its data ingestion and querying speed.
+If you'll excuse a small plug, I encourage you to try Kuzu on very large graph databases and be impressed with its data ingestion and querying speed.
 As I mentioned above, being in-process is merely a deployment feature and should not be associated with how optimized the system is for some workload.
 Finally, the takeaway from this post should not be that in-process DBMSs can handle any workload and are suitable